 - TOEFL IBT (internet based and special home edition) (TOEFL MyBest score is not acceptable for meeting the English language requirement)

 We seek formal confirmation of all test results.
 If you are intending to take a TOEFL test please enter our Designated Institution code 3065 on your test form.

-You must have completed the test within two years of the starting date of your course.
+We must be able to verify your test within two years of completion, but you may have completed the test up to two and a half years prior to the start date of your course.
 You cannot combine scores from more than one sitting of the test or multiple different tests.